 Essential Camping Equipment for this Recipe

-- Cooler – This recipe includes eggs and cheese, which will benefit from staying cool.
-We currently use a ROVR 60-liter cooler, which keeps ice cold for like 8 days and is big enough for serious road-tripping.
-It’s amazingly rugged and the wheels go over anything.
+A Cooler – This recipe includes eggs and cheese, which should be kept in a cooler.
+We currently use a ROVR 45-liter cooler.
+Yes, it’s pricey, but it keeps ice cold for 8+ days, and it’s amazingly rugged — the wheels go over anything.

 Perfect for vegetarian camping and for camping with families, these fantastic quinoa patties are full of protein and so easy to make.

 - 5 cloves of garlic